KYC Service

 User Verification

-- User has successfully completed KYC verification (KYC state isApproved
+verified: false- User has not completed KYC verificationverified: true- User has successfully completed KYC verification (KYC state isApproved)

 3. Document Upload to NATS Object Storage